-\subsection{Naimark's Dilation Theorem}
+\subsection{Naimark's dilation theorem}

 The classical dilation theorem of Naimark \cite{Neumark} shows that POVMs can be dilated to spectral measures: Let $X$ be a measurable space and $\mu:\ox\to\bh$ be a POVM.
-Then there exists a triple $(\pi,V,\hpi)$, where $\hpi$ is a Hilbert space, $\pi:\ox\to\mathcal{B}(\hpi)$ is a spectral measure and $V\in\mathcal{B}(\h,\hpi)$ such that
+Then there exists a triple $(\pi,V,\hpi)$ where $\hpi$ is a Hilbert space, $\pi:\ox\to\mathcal{B}(\hpi)$ is a spectral measure and $V\in\mathcal{B}(\h,\hpi)$ such that

 and the minimality condition: $\hpi=[\pi(\ox)V\h]$ is satisfied.
 Moreover such a dilation is unique up to unitary equivalence.
-The triple $(\pi, V, \hpi )$ is called a \emph{Naimark dilation triple} of $\mu$.
-Note that since $\pi$ is spectral, from (\ref{Naimark Dilation theorem}), $V$ is an isometry if and only if $\mu $ is a normalized POVM.
+The triple $(\pi, V, \hpi )$ is called a \emph{Naimark dilation triple} for $\mu$.
+Since $\pi$ is spectral, note from (\ref{Naimark Dilation theorem}) that $V$ is an isometry if and only if $\mu $ is a normalized POVM.

-The Naimark's theorem is text book material.
+Naimark's theorem is text book material.
 The proof generally uses the usual GNS construction method.
 Some possible references are (Theorem II.11.F, \cite{Schroeck}) and (Theorem 2.1.1, \cite{Holevo}).
-A proof using the Stinespring's theorem for completely positive maps is also well-known (Theorem 4.6, \cite{Paulsen}), but then POVMs under consideration will have to be assumed to be regular on the Borel $\sigma-$algebra of some compact or locally compact Hausdorff space.
+A proof using Stinespring's theorem for completely positive maps is also well-known (Theorem 4.6, \cite{Paulsen}), but then POVMs under consideration will have to be assumed to be regular on the Borel $\sigma-$algebra of some locally compact Hausdorff space.
 As an immediate application of Naimark's dilation theorem we have the following result.
 Here and elsewhere, $\mathcal{M}'$ denotes the commutant of a subset $\mathcal{M}$ in $\bh$.